TrizCes/TrizCes/README.md

 -->

 - ✨ I am a software development, specializing in full-stack development.
+- 🔭 I’m studying software engineering.
+- 🌱 I work as a systems analyst using LINC - AB Suite by Unisys.
 - 👯 I’m open to collaborate on volunteer work as a developer, in order to contribute to NGOs.
 - 👩‍💻 About me: I am undergoing a career transition, previously working in fashion design.
 - 🐱 A fact about me: I have a little cat named Nice ~ "Nice" is a name inspired by the Greek goddess of victory (In English, Nike).
+- ⚙️  I’m a Rotaract member from District 4652.

 ### Tecnologias / Technologies:

 <!--`JavaScript` || `TypeScript` || `NodeJS` || `CSharp` ||